The Ad Net Zero

 Avoiding Misleading Environmental Claims and Greenwashing

-As brands increasingly promote more sustainable produces and services, it’s important our industry understands the regulations surrounding this.
+As brands increasingly promote more sustainable products and services, it’s important our industry understands the regulations surrounding this.
 Each country has different rules on making accurate environmental claims and Ad Net Zero has global training to help you understand the terminology, rules and regulations.

 In terms of the regulation of advertising in the UK, CAP codes and ASA regulation already cover the need for clarity, substantiation and evidence for environmental claims.
 Guidance on environmental claims can be found via the ASA website, and the regulator is also reviewing how consumers understand the terminology ‘net zero’ and ‘carbon neutral’ – helping consumers understand substantiation of claims.